F5Networks/f5-telemetry-streaming/docs/output-example.rst

 Example Output
 ==============

-Use this page to see the type of information that Telemetry Streaming collects.
+Use this page to see the type of information that F5 BIG-IP Telemetry Streaming collects.
 Use the links in the right pane to find a particular example.

 ..
 IMPORTANT::  The following are just examples; the actual fields will vary depending on factors such as how the log/event source is configured, BIG-IP versions, and so on.